 - Practicum hours: Recommend limit on practicum for 2nd year students to 12 hours/week total, with no more than 3 hours/week of direct contact.
 For 4th year students, the recommendation is 8 hours/week total, 2 hours/week direct contact); summer practicum is 32 hours direct contact.
-Typical client load is 3-5 clients, but this differs widely depending on year in program, needed hours, and client no-show rate. - Externship/s: minimum 100 hours total of direct contact suggested (can be one full-time or multiple part-time externships); students can opt to do more as needed - Scheduling: Recommend students designate dedicated clinical time, and do not schedule clients outside that time; also dedicate your research time to the extent possible - Volunteering: We recommend limiting volunteering, but keeping it flexible for training needs.
+Typical client load is 3-5 clients, but this differs widely depending on year in program, needed hours, and client no-show rate. - Externship/s or Third-year Practicum: minimum 100 hours total of direct contact suggested (can be one full-time or multiple part-time externships, or combined with 3rd year internal practicum); students can opt to do more as needed - Scheduling: Recommend students designate dedicated clinical time, and do not schedule clients outside that time; also dedicate your research time to the extent possible - Volunteering: We recommend limiting volunteering, but keeping it flexible for training needs.
 Volunteering at clinics or on other projects should occur only after discussion with mentors and with intentionality of how it impacts the student's time. - Research mentors and practicum supervisors: students and mentors/supervisors should check-in regularly to help keep hours on track.

-K. Internship
+M. Internship